 - Place a cast-iron skillet or Dutch oven over medium-high heat and add the peanut oil.

-- Use a candy or deep-fry thermometer to test the oil temperature and bring it up to 375-degrees.
-When the oil has reached the correct temperature, carefully add the first fillet, If the temperature drops, wait until it has come back up before adding another fillet.
-Do not crowd the fish and only cook one or two fillets at a time.
-Keep the heat at 375-degrees by increasing or decreasing the heat.
+- Use a candy or deep-fry thermometer to test the oil temperature and bring it up to 375° F. When the oil has reached the correct temperature, carefully add the first fillet.
+If the temperature drops, wait until it has come back up before adding another fillet.
+Do not crowd them and only cook one or two fillets at a time.
+Keep the heat at 375° F by increasing or decreasing the heat.

-- Let the fish fry for two to three minutes or until they are floating and golden brown.
+- Let the fillets fry for two to three minutes or until they are floating and golden brown.
 Use a spider skimmer or fish spatula to remove the fillets from the oil.

 - Place on a wire cooling rack to drain.
 Repeat with the other fillets.